Consumer Reports: Controversy over child safety seats

 The February 2007 issue of Consumer Reports stated that only two of the child safety seats it tested for that issue passed the organization's side impact tests.
 The National Highway Traffic Safety Administration, which subsequently retested the seats, found that all those seats passed the corresponding NHTSA tests at the speeds described in the magazine report.
 The CR article reported that the tests simulated the effects of collisions at 38.5 mph.
 However, the tests that were completed in fact simulated collisions at 70 mph.
 CR stated in a letter from its president Jim Guest to its subscribers that it would retest the seats.
 The article was removed from the CR website, and on January 18, 2007, the organization posted a note on its home page about the misleading tests.
 Subscribers were also sent a postcard apologizing for the error.

-On January 28, 2007, The New York Times published an op-ed from Joan Claybrook, who served on the board of CR from 1982 to 2006 (and was the head of the National Highway Traffic Safety Administration from 1977 to 1981), where she discussed the sequence of events leading to the publishing of the erroneous information.
+On January 28, 2007, The New York Times published an op-ed from Joan Claybrook, who served on the board of CR from 1982 to 2006 and was the head of the National Highway Traffic Safety Administration from 1977 to 1981, where she discussed the sequence of events leading to the publishing of the erroneous information.

 Other errors or issues

 In February 1998, the organization tested pet food and claimed that Iams dog food was nutritionally deficient.
 It later retracted the report claiming that there had been "a systemic error in the measurements of various minerals we tested – potassium, calcium and magnesium".

 In 2006, Consumer Reports said six hybrid vehicles would probably not save owners money.
-The organization later discovered that it had miscalculated depreciation and released an update stating that four of the seven vehicles would save the buyers money if the vehicles were kept for five years (and received the federal tax credit for hybrid vehicles, which expired after each manufacturer sold 60,000 hybrid vehicles).
+The organization later discovered that it had miscalculated depreciation and released an update stating that four of the six vehicles would save the buyers money if the vehicles were kept for five years (and received the federal tax credit for hybrid vehicles, which expired after each manufacturer sold 60,000 hybrid vehicles).